 Phillip Longman is Senior Editor of the Washington Monthly.

 Phil joined the staff of the Washington Monthly in 2012.
-He is also a Senior Research Fellow with the New America Foundation and a lecturer at Johns Hopkins, where he teaches health care policy.
+He is also the policy director at the Open Markets Institute and a lecturer at Johns Hopkins, where he teaches health care policy.

 In addition to writing many feature articles for the Monthly, Phil’s work has appeared in such publications as The Atlantic Monthly, The Financial Times, Foreign Affairs, Foreign Policy, Harvard Business Review, The New Republic, The New Statesman, The New York Times Magazine, Politica Exterior, Der Spiegel, and World Politics Review.
 Formerly a senior writer and deputy assistant managing editor at U.S. News & World Report, he has won numerous awards for his business and financial writing, including UCLA’s Gerald Loeb Award, and the top prize for investigative journalism from Investigative Reporters and Editors.
 He is a graduate of Oberlin College, and was also a Knight-Bagehot Fellow at Columbia University.

 A single-payer system will degenerate into corporate welfare unless we take on health care monopolies.

 This time, the hapless New York Times is the culprit.

 To save their party from Trumpism, Republicans need to once again take on monopolists.

 Regional inequality is out of control.
 Here’s how to reverse it.

 By focusing on the growing riches of the “1 percent,” we miss another form of inequality that is bigger, and arguably even more dangerous.